-Simply put, a paint’s gloss is a measure of its ability to reflect light or its shininess.
+Simply put, a paint’s gloss measures its ability to reflect light or shininess.
 The two extremes of the paint glossiness spectrum are gloss and matte finishes.
 Gloss finishes are the most reflective, whereas matte is designed to absorb the most light to give that distinctive ‘flat’ matte look.
-As well as having clear aesthetic differences, the glossiness of paint can affect other properties too.
+As well as having apparent aesthetic differences, the glossiness of paint can affect other properties too.

 The main one of these properties, and probably the most important other than the look of the paint, is its durability and lifespan.
-Glossy paint tends to have a larger concentration of pigment binder and a smaller amount of pigment.
-Because of this ratio, the clear pigments tend to dry as a layer on top of the pigment, which is how the paint gets its shiny and smooth finish.
+Glossy paint tends to have a more significant concentration of pigment binder and a smaller amount of pigment.
+Because of this ratio, the transparent pigments tend to dry as a layer on top of the pigment, which is how the paint gets its shiny and smooth finish.
 This tends to make the paint much more resistant to scratches, dents and stains, as the binding chemicals are more durable than the paint itself.
-Conversely, matte paint has a high pigment ratio which can give rich, deep colour and often is the more visually desirable.
+Conversely, matte paint has a high pigment ratio, which can give rich, deep colour and is often more visually desirable.

-Eggshell and satinwood are two paint finishes that sit in between the extremes of gloss and matte paint.
+Eggshell and satinwood are two paint finishes between the extremes of gloss and matte paint.
 Each can be used for different purposes depending on your needs.
 Eggshell is fairly matte with a slight gloss, and satinwood is more glossy without becoming a full-gloss paint.

-Best for: more matte than gloss or satinwood, subtler eggshell paint is another top choice for interiors.
+Best for: more matte than gloss or satinwood, subtler eggshell paint is another top interior choice.
 If you want to create a shabby chic or period-style finish, eggshell may be your best paint partner.
-It’s great on plasterboard, which makes it very compatible with modern homes and it can be used on wood and metal too.
+It’s excellent on plasterboard, which makes it very compatible with modern homes, and it can be used on wood and metal, too.
 It’s also a good base for layering paint effects.

 Beware: though it is durable, eggshell paint doesn’t quite stand up to the durability of satinwood or gloss, so it wouldn’t usually be the first choice for high-traffic areas.

-In contrast to eggshell paint, paint with a satinwood finish contains more of the resin that makes paint glossy, so definitely has a higher gloss factor than eggshell.
+In contrast to eggshell paint, paint with a satinwood finish contains more of the resin that makes paint glossy, so it has a higher gloss factor than eggshell.
 This comes with the advantages of being more durable, scratch-resistant, and long-wearing.
-If you are planning on painting a high-traffic area of your home that maybe sees use from a lot of kids, satinwood may be the better choice in this instance.
+If you are planning on painting a high-traffic area of your home that may see use from a lot of kids, satinwood may be the better choice in this instance.

 Best for: a mid-sheen finish is best achieved with satinwood paint, which is used for interior painting for durability.
-When it comes to painting windowsills and skirting boards, satinwood is becoming an increasingly popular choice because it tends to retain a bright white colour longer than gloss paints, though water-based glosses now perform well in this area.
-You can more often than not skip the undercoat by using satin-gloss too.
+When it comes to painting windowsills and skirting boards, satinwood is becoming an increasingly popular choice because it tends to retain a bright white colour longer than gloss paints.
+However, water-based glosses now perform well in this area.
+You can, more often than not, skip the undercoat by using satin-gloss, too.